kyle2910/exama-docs/docs/design-system/exama-design-system-dark.md

 ### Prohibited

-- Scale transform khi hover hoặc active (desktop hoặc mobile)
+- Scale transforms on hover or active (desktop or mobile)
-- Slide-in/slide-out transition cho page navigation (dùng instant swap)
+- Slide-in/slide-out transitions for page navigation (use instant swap)
-- Scroll-triggered animation
+- Scroll-triggered animations
-- Parallax effect
+- Parallax effects
-- Loading skeleton pulse animation
+- Loading skeleton pulse animations
-- Easing curve nảy hoặc đàn hồi
+- Bouncing or elastic easing curves
-- Spring physics trong drawer hoặc sheet
+- Spring physics in drawers or sheets

 ### Loading State

-Spinner xoay trên button là animation kéo dài duy nhất trong hệ thống.
-Tất cả trạng thái loading khác được biểu diễn bằng UI tĩnh: spinner trong button, hoặc text "Đang tải…" trong content area.
+The spinning indicator on buttons is the only persistent animation in the system.
+All other loading states are represented by static UI: a spinner in the button, or "Loading…" text in the content area.

 ---